 Once resuscitation facts are understood, the full value of emergency response and first aid skills becomes apparent.
-Prior to learning CPR and first aid, most people are understandably uncertain about their capability to save lives, however, any reluctance is soon turned around by expert and entertaining Real First Aid instructors.
+Prior to learning CPR and first aid, most people are understandably uncertain about their capability to save lives, however, any reluctance is soon turned around by expert and entertaining Real Response instructors.
 Every student receives personalised guidance and encouragement for maximum information uptake, along with the confidence to act decisively when an emergency arises.

 First aid and resuscitation facts include: